shoggoth/ExplodeFight/README.md

 master

 ## Current Tasks
-- Look at irregularities with spawning and recycling with animations and scaling.
 - Add mob info protocol for use with spawning.
 - Spawn pattern protocol and enum (in playground: Developer).